MicrosoftDocs/cpp-docs/docs/standard-library/valarray-class.md

 ### Return value

-A `valarray` whose elements are arithmetically negated from those of the operand `valarray`.
+A `valarray` whose elements are arithmetically negated from the elements of the operand `valarray`.

 ### Example